 How is Small Cell Lung Cancer Diagnosed?

-Many different tests are used to diagnose lung cancer and determine whether it has spread to other parts of the body.
-Some can also help to decide which treatments might work best.
-The steps and tests used in diagnosing small cell lung cancer include:
+Different tests are used to diagnose lung cancer and determine whether it has spread to other parts of the body.
+Some of these tests can also help to decide which treatments might work best.
+Steps and tests used in diagnosing small cell lung cancer may include:

 - Imaging tests